-Taxpayer 1 and Taxpayer 2 have requested an extension of time to make allocations of generation-skipping transfer tax exemption with respect to the assets transferred to Trust.
+Wife has requested an extension of time to make allocations of generationskipping transfer tax exemption with respect to the assets transferred to Trust A and Trust B in Year 1 and Year 2.

 Section 2513(a)(1) provides that a gift made by one spouse to any person other than the other spouse shall, for the purposes of this chapter, be considered as made one-half by him and one-half by his spouse, but only if at the time of the gift each spouse is a citizen or resident of the United States.